Advanced Elements AdvancedFrame Review

 We have some concerns and complaints about the listed weight capacity of the AdvancedFrame.
 Though AE claims it can hold 300 pounds of human and gear, when our 6'1", 220-pound tester hopped in to take the yak for a spin, even without any additional gear, he rode rather low in the water.
 He then took on extra weight as the lake threw waves over the low hull with relative ease.
 Despite this added challenge, he still preferred the comfort of this well-designed craft over the other single kayaks.

 Ease of Set Up

 While you may be thinking that purchasing an inflatable kayak will automatically lower the on-water capabilities of your boat, that doesn't have to be true, and the Advanced Elements AdvancedFrame proves that.
-With superb handling, surprising comfort, and high-caliber construction, this combination kayak merges the best of both worlds — the speed and tracking of a hardshell from the AdvancedFrame's foldable aluminum interior with the portability of its inflatable exterior.
-Though it's not the cheapest inflatable boat out there, we think it offers an excellent combination of performance even an advanced kayaker can appreciate with a price tag that reflects the quality and longevity of the product.
+With superb handling, surprising comfort, and high-caliber construction, this combination kayak merges the best of both worlds — the speed and tracking of a hard shell model with the portability of an inflatable exterior.
+Though this isn't the cheapest inflatable boat out there, we think it offers an excellent combination of performance that even an advanced kayaker can appreciate.
 If a top-notch inflatable kayak is what you're after, this is it.

 Ad-free.
 Influence-free.
 Powered by Testing.